Brothers pushed woman (72) to write €25,000 in cheques for power tools

 The court heard the men travelled to west Cork on November 20th, 2018 and stayed the night.
 The following day they engaged a woman in her 70s in conversation at a jewellery shop in Skibbereen.

-Patrick O’Driscoll produced a machinery brochure and charmed the lady in to giving him her phone number.
+Patrick O’Driscoll produced a machinery brochure and charmed the woman into giving him her phone number.
 He told her he would be in Goleen later in the day.
 At 3.30pm the woman phoned Mr O’Driscoll to say there was no need to call.
 However, he told her he was reversing his van down her drive.

 The woman was perplexed as her house was hard to find and some 40km from Skibbereen.